rcarrata/rcarrata.github.io/_posts/2021-11-12-egress-firewall.md

 ## 4. Configure the Egress Firewall to one Allow IP CIDR and one DNS Name and deny the rest

-Now we will add also a DNS Name (docs.openshift.com) into the set of rules that will allow defined in the Egress Firewall.
+Now we will also add a DNS Name (docs.openshift.com) to the set of allowed rules defined in the Egress Firewall.

 * Add a new rule in the egress spec with the dnsName of docs.openshift.com: